docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 If an older version of the exporter is already being used by customers, you'll need to use parameter versioning.
 During ``exSelGenerateDefaultParams``, you should call SetParamsVersion() in the Export Param Suite and increment the version number.

-After that, create new presets and sequence encoder presets (if needed) using the new set of pa- rameters.
+After that, create new presets and sequence encoder presets (if needed) using the new set of parameters.
 Make sure your installer removes the old presets, and installs the new ones.

 Flush the Parameter Cache
 ********************************************************************************

 If you don't increment the parameter version, you can manually flush the parameter cache in a few steps.
 After you've deleted the old presets, do the following:

-1) Delete hidden presets that were created by the hosts for the most recently used parameter set- tings.
+1) Delete hidden presets that were created by the hosts for the most recently used parameter settings.
 Look for a file called Placeholder Preset.epr in both the folders above the Media Encoder presets and the Premiere Pro presets.
 2) Delete batch.xml, used by Media Encoder.
 This is also in the folder above the Media Encoder presets.
 Deleting this is equivalent to deleting the items out of the Media Encoder render queue.
 3) Delete Premiere Pro sequence encoder presets that use the exporter, if any
 4) Even after deleting all the old presets, Media Encoder may initially show old cached parameter UI.
 In the Settings UI, just switch to a different format and then back to yours.